allwinlucious/Music_generation_bidirectional_LSTM/README.md

 # Music_generation_bidirectional_LSTM
 this was just trained using 29 midi files from beethovens compositions.
-A better result could be achieved using a better dataset.
+A better result could be achieved using a larger dataset.

 Generating new_notes.ipynb notebook can be used to play around with the model , generating new notes.
 Music gen training.ipynb notebook can be used to understand the whole project. (creation of dataset, preprocessing, model creation, etc)